 Frequently asked questions

-It is important to Queensland Country Care Navigation to protect and keep a Client’s personal information, including their health information, securely.
+It is important to Queensland Country Health Fund to protect and keep a Client’s personal information, including their health information, securely.
 To achieve this we are committed to complying with the requirements of the Privacy Act (Cth 1988) the Australian Privacy Principles (APPs) and the APRHA Board Code of Conduct for Registered Health Practitioners when we collect, hold and manage a Client’s personal information, that is, information that allows others to identify an individual.

 What is the Australian Government Rebate?